Morgan Lewis Martin: Wisconsin political career

 Martin served in the Michigan Territorial Council from 1831 to 1835.
 At the time, the land that would become Wisconsin was a part of the Michigan Territory.
 He served in the Wisconsin Territorial Legislature from 1838 to 1844, and served as President of the Territorial Council in 1843.
 He also served as President at the second Wisconsin Constitutional Convention.

 Martin was elected on the Democratic Party ticket as a non-voting member to represent the Wisconsin Territory in the Twenty-ninth Congress, with 6,803 votes to 5,787 for Whig James Collins and 790 for Edward D. Holton of the Liberty Party.
 He would serve from March 4, 1845, to March 3, 1847.

 Martin was a candidate for Governor at the 1848 Wisconsin Democratic Party Convention prior to the state's first gubernatorial election.
 At the time, the party was split between a faction representing the lead-mining regions of the state, supporting Hiram Barber, and a faction of the eastern counties, supporting Martin.
 The deadlock between the two factions resulted in a compromise pick—Nelson Dewey.

-Martin served in the Wisconsin State Assembly in 1855 and 1872, and served in the Wisconsin State Senate from 1858 to 1859.
+Martin served in the Wisconsin State Assembly in 1855 and 1872, and served in the Wisconsin Senate in 1858 and 1859.

 Later years

-During the Civil War he served as an army paymaster, with the rank of major.
+During the American Civil War, Martin served as an army paymaster, with the rank of major.
 In 1875, he became county judge (probate judge) of Brown County, serving until his death.
 Martin was also involved in the banking and railroad business.
 He died in Green Bay, Wisconsin, where he had lived and practiced law, and was buried there.